DisCEdge: Distributed Context Management for Large Language Models at the Edge: Evaluation

 \subsubsection{Result}

-As shown in Figure~\ref{fig:tokenized_vs_raw}, tokenized context storage outperforms raw text storage in median response times (14.46\% speedup on TX2, and 8.75\% on M2).
+As shown in Figure~\ref{fig:tokenized_vs_raw_latency}, tokenized context storage outperforms raw text storage in median response times (14.46\% speedup on TX2, and 8.75\% on M2).
 Note that, since the prompt in each turn is different, and thus can have a different length and complexity, the response times are not perfectly linear with the number of tokens in the context.
 However, the overall trend shows that tokenized context storage consistently leads to lower response times compared to raw text storage.
 This is because tokenization reduces the overhead of processing large text inputs.
-The results in Figure~\ref{fig:tokenized_vs_raw_tps} further confirm this finding, showing that the number of tokens processed per second (TPS) is slightly higher for tokenized context storage compared to raw text storage (2.85\% speedup on TX2, 1.41\% on M2), but also decreases with the growth of context.
+We also observe that the number of tokens processed per second (\textbf{TPS}) is slightly higher for tokenized context storage compared to raw text storage (2.85\% speedup on TX2, 1.41\% on M2), but also decreases with the growth of context.
 While the TX2 is still much slower than the M2 node, tokenized requests are significantly faster than client-side ones, especially when the context is much larger than the prompt.
 While the asynchronous tokenization step by the Context Manager takes 4ms to 50ms on the TX2 node and is consistently <1ms on the M2 node, this step is performed asynchronously with sending the response to the client.
 This decreases the client-observable response times.

-According to \cref{fig:network_usage_comparison}, the tokenized context storage reduces the network usage by 13.3\% and 15\% on M2 and TX2 nodes, respectively.
+According to \cref{fig:tokenized_vs_raw_network}, the tokenized context storage reduces the network usage by 13.3\% and 15\% on M2 and TX2 nodes, respectively.
 This is because tokenized context storage reduces the size of the context data that needs to be synchronized between edge nodes, leading to lower network overhead.